 Article IV – Officers

 Section 2.
-The VPR shall appoint the Chairperson and co-Chairperson of the Committee.
+The VPR shall appoint the Chairperson and Vice-Chairperson of the Committee.
 Unless notice is given to the Officers by the VPR or to the VPR by the Officers, these appointments shall be automatically renewed on a year-to-year basis.

 Article V – Meetings